Entrants must submit illustrations for Jeanne Willis’ book, One and Only.

 3. Artwork must be created at 100% size, or up to 30% larger, allowing at least 5mm extra (after reduction) for any images that bleed.

-4. Any medium may be used, but final artwork must be flat so it can be scanned.
-Illustrations with novelty elements or 3D structures will not be eligible.
+4. Any medium may be used, but final artwork must be digital.

-5. Artwork can be supplied digitally but should be supplied as one low res pdf, file size to be no larger than 10MB.
+5. Artwork should be supplied as one low res pdf, file size to be no larger than 10MB.
 Please ensure file is labelled with your full name as follows: firstname_lastname.pdf.
 Note, original files should be created in high res – and retained as such – should your entry be successful and selected for print.

-6. Text should be shown in black, either typed or handwritten, and should be removable (ie, supplied as a transparent or trace overlay).
-For digital entries, flattened text on PDF is acceptable, but original high res files should place text on a separate layer.
+6. Text should be shown in black, original high res files should place text on a separate layer.